endlessm/eos-build-meta/doc/howto/build.md

 and you should pull these when building locally.

-When a pull request lands in eos-build-meta's `main` branch, Github Actions runs the OSTree build stage, and pushes the result to `os/eos/amd64/master`.
+When a pull request lands in eos-build-meta's `main` branch, Github Actions runs the OSTree build stage, and pushes the resulting trees to the Endless ostree dev repo.

-So if you need to test something already merged to eos-build-meta's `main` branch you don't need to build it yourself.
+If you need to test something already merged to eos-build-meta's `main` branch you can look for a prebuilt tree in the dev repo such as `os/eos/amd64/master`.

 ### Local builds